webrtc-rs/apprtc/README.md

 ICE/DTLS/SRTP and never passes through `apprtc` or signaling.

-The signaling state is composed from Sans-I/O protocols. `Collider` owns two independent tables — the V1 string-keyed one and the numeric V2 one that also holds SFU worker state:
+The signaling state is composed from Sans-I/O protocols. `Collider` owns two independent tables — the V1 string-keyed one and the UUID-keyed V2 one that also holds SFU worker state:

 ```text
 Collider